Menu Port of Seattle Logo - Home

 Site History

 Yard 2 was part of Elliott Bay’s intertidal zone until fill operations began in the 1930s.
-Lockheed Shipbuilding Company owned and operated the site from 1956-1986.
-It was purchased by the Port of Seattle in 1992.
+Yard 2 began operation by Puget Sound Bridge & Dredging Company in 1943 to build ships for the U.S. Navy.
+In 1959, Lockheed Shipbuilding Company operated the site from until 1986.
+It was purchased by the Port in 1992.

 Aerial photo of Terminal 5 with outline of Lockheed Yard 2 cleanup site.Contamination Issue